-It looks like the Vembu is the one company to watch in the backup scene.
+It looks like Vembu is the one company to watch in the backup scene.
 I mean these guys are in turbo mode in the last year.
 They have improved Vembu backup with new features but what I like the most is that they are really trying to bring the product closer to every market segment who are running either VMware or Hyper-V environments.

 I would like to show you a new edition, just released called Vembu BDR Essentials, which can protect up to 50 VMs on up to 6 CPU sockets.
-You see, the Essentials edition is up to 50% cheaper than the normal Vembu BDR suite, as explained on the Vembu Essentials article published on their blog.
+You see, the Essentials edition is up to 50% cheaper than the normal Vembu BDR suite, as explained in the Vembu Essentials article published on their blog.
 You can see from the pricing perspective that the target market for this edition is smaller companies.

 For many SMBs 50 virtual machines or 3 hosts with each using 2 CPUs is more than enough.
 Similarly, VMware offers Essential editions – Essentials and Essentials Plus.
 SMBs having an option for a cheaper solution is much appreciated as IT budgets are usually much lower.
 The Vembu BDR Essentials is a subscription-based solution.
 Currently, pricing for the VMware Standard edition is $108 per year per CPU socket while the Enterprise edition is $180 per year per CPU socket.

-If you remember not so long ago, they have released a Standard edition, which removed some features usually used by the enterprises but has introduced much better pricing.
-Standard edition is a bit cheaper version, with some enterprise features removed.
+If you remember not so long ago, they released a Standard edition, which removed some features usually used by enterprises but has introduced much better pricing.
+The standard edition is a bit cheaper version, with some enterprise features removed.
 Still, the Standard edition is very decent as it does not impose limits on the number of virtual machines you can backup, also it still features many functionalities for which the Vembu has been known for like: Instant file recovery, Quick VM recovery, Granular recovery of MS-Apps.
 At the same time, they have also added support for the latest VMware vSphere 6.7.
-With Essential edition, they bring the product even closer to the small business market.
+With the Essential edition, they bring the product even closer to the small business market.

 What features make Vembu a popular choice?
 Agentless VMBackup is one of the features which makes your backup experience great as you are not required to install agents on your servers.
 You can say goodbye to the problem related to the agents, like high CPU utilization.
-For faster backups, transport mode is automatically selected and you can easily back up multiple VMs in a single job.
+For faster backups, transport mode is automatically selected, and you can easily back up multiple VMs in a single job.

-By using Vembu Universal Explorer you can easily browse, view, restore and recover individual items from Microsoft Applications.
-For example, Microsoft Exchange, SharePoint, SQL and Active Directory can be easily recovered, including individual items without restoring the entire image first.
+By using Vembu Universal Explorer, you can easily browse, view, restore and recover individual items from Microsoft Applications.
+For example, Microsoft Exchange, SharePoint, SQL, and Active Directory can be easily recovered, including individual items without restoring the entire image first.

 In order to prevent downtime, you can use technology like Quick VM Recovery.
-In case of disaster, you can run your virtual machines directly from backup, once the dust settles, you can complete a restore.
+In case of disaster, you can run your virtual machines directly from backup, and once the dust settles, you can complete a restore.
 That way you can also quickly test a backup.